nikitavoloboev/data/productivity/flow/processes.md

 # Processes
 Some simple processes I should follow when doing things.

-## Starting new projects
-1. If I want to experiment with something, make the project in `~/src/ideas` first and then transfer to the appropriate directories (folders) later.

 ## Understanding
 1. Think it through.
 2. Ask myself why this is the way it is.